oscarvanderheide/treewalker.nvim/README.md

 * **`:Treewalker Down`** - Moves down to the next neighbor node, skipping comments, annotations, and other unintuitive nodes
 * **`:Treewalker Left`** - Moves to the first ancestor node that's on a different line from the current node
 * **`:Treewalker Right`** - Moves to the next node down that's indented further than the current node

+All movement commands add to the [`jumplist`](https://neovim.io/doc/user/motion.html#jumplist), so if you use a movement command and then feel lost, you always have `Ctrl-o` available to bring you back to where you last were.

 ---